Redirect os.Stderr in Go

 Redirecting the output of log

-However, this doesn't redirect the output of log
+However, this doesn't redirect the output of log, which

 package main import ( "fmt" "log" "os" ) func main() { newstderr, err := os.Create("rslog.txt") if err != nil { fmt.Fprintf(os.Stderr, "Error %s\n", err) os.Exit(1) } defer newstderr.Close() log.SetOutput(newstderr) log.Fatal("Andy Warhol, silver screen, can't tell them apart at all") }